Here are the five most important things to know:

 In other words, if you don’t tell your activity tracker what your BMR is, the device has to estimate it based on your height, weight and gender.
 This makes calculating how many calories you burn challenging and ultimately inaccurate.
 That’s why I recommend taking the calorie burn as reported by any activity tracker with a grain of salt.

-However, I’ve read that WHOOP is working with PNOE, a company that makes metabolic analysis devices and software, to enable users to provide cardio-metabolic data (such as BMR), in order to make the device’s calorie tracking more accurate and effective.
-While that integration hasn’t materialized yet, I’m looking forward to giving it a try if and when it becomes available.
+A while ago, it was reported that WHOOP was working with PNOE, a company that makes metabolic analysis devices and software, to enable users to provide cardio-metabolic data (such as BMR), in order to make the device’s calorie tracking more accurate and effective.
+Unfortunately, nothing happened since the partnership was announced in 2019, so I don’t think we’ll get more accurate calorie tracking anytime soon.

 Our ancestors and early humans walked in search of food, so I consider walking more valuable than jogging from a health and longevity perspective (because it mimics the activity patterns of our ancestors).

-I also believe that performing high-intensity workouts (such as CrossFit) that might only last 15-30 minutes is an excellent biohack to achieve the same or better fitness results without taking 10,000 steps per day.
+I used to believe that performing high-intensity workouts (such as CrossFit) that might only last 15-30 minutes was an excellent biohack to achieve the same or better fitness results without taking 10,000 steps per day.

 HR Broadcasting and Support for Chest Straps